omnetpp/omnetpp/doc/src/userguide/qtenv.rst

 General logging behavior, such as the prefix format, can be controlled in the :guilabel:`Preferences` dialog.
 The log level of each module (and its descendants) can be set in its context menu.

-It is also possible to open separate log windows for individual modules.
-A log window for a compound module displays the log from all of its submodule tree.
-To open a log window, find the module in the module tree or the network display, right-click it, and choose :guilabel:`Open Component Log` from the context menu.

 Using Qtenv